-The deliverable D10.6 for this report was developed in connection with task 10.3 of the PURAMS project.
+The deliverable D10.7 for this report was developed in connection with task 10.3 of the PURAMS project.
 This project aims to develop a standalone solar cooking appliance (cooker), to address the challenges caused by traditional cooking methods and faced by rural communities in Africa.
 The specific objectives of the project can be summarised as follows: To do an off-grid market assessment for solar cooking, a solar resource assessment to enable cooker design and capacity assessment to support the piloting of systems; to develop a standalone solar cooker and pilot it; to identify business models and engage policy makers to create an enabling environment; to develop or improve solar photovoltaic module technology for use in the cooker design.
 This specific deliverable deals with objective number 3 and therefore policy makers were engaged to get their insights about clean cooking and educate them on the benefits of electric cooking in general especially about healthcare.
 Recommendations were drawn as a result of the survey that was undertaken by the 3 countries on this project on how they can enable the growth potential of electric cooking, especially using standalone solar devices.
 From the study, it is evident that there exists various policies/legislations that aim to support the uptake of clean cooking.
 These include national policies, national strategies, standards and regulations among others.
-These legislations have also made efforts to incentivise clean cooking.
+These legislations have set various objectives including increased uptake of clean cooking across the various industry and household levels.
+Governments have also made efforts to incentivise clean cooking.
 However, despite these efforts, there is still an overreliance on traditional biomass meaning that the effectiveness of these policies is somewhat wanting.
-In Kenya for instance, about 86% of the households in the rural areas use wood stoves as their primary fuel (MoER 2020).
+In Kenya for instance, about 86% of the households in the rural areas use wood stoves as their primary fuel (MoEP, 2020).
 Some of the key reasons as to why there is still low adoption of clean cooking despite these efforts are: ?
 Poor financial support ?
 Lack of an enabling environment for e-cooking ?
-High cost of the technologies, high implementation costs and high requirements of infrastructure
+High cost of the technologies, high implementation costs and high requirements of infrastructure and facilities. ?
+Lack of awareness and illiteracy. ?
+Deep-rooted cultural preferences and practices. ?
+The policy makers not engaging the stakeholders well. ?
+Poor political support.

 Approval

-Date X Ву
+Date Ву

-2023-10-03 09:31:3 0 Mrs. Sandra BANDA (SU)
+2023-10-03 09:31:30 Mrs. Sandra BANDA (SU)

-2023-10-03 09:36:5 3 Mr. Léonard LéVêQUE (LGI)
+2023-10-03 09:36:58 Mr. Léonard LéVêQUE (LGI)